 Main article: Arshan Combat Duty Uniform

 While technically not a single uniform, the term Combat Duty Uniform is applied to all variations of active combat wear fielded by the Federation.
 The exact equipment worn varies widely depending on climate, role, and any special requirements in a combat zone.
-Combat uniforms are typically solid colors combined with a camoflage pattern utilizing thin stripes of varying colors and shades.
-Combat assignments that are not concerned with camoflage use a solid neutral gray color with no camoflage pattern.
+Combat uniforms are typically solid colors combined with a camouflage pattern utilizing thin stripes of varying colors and shades.
+Combat assignments that are not concerned with camouflage use a solid neutral gray color with no camouflage pattern.
 The Combat Duty Uniform is commonly referred to as 'Camos' or 'Cammies'.